Since October 2024, I'm a postdoctoral researcher in Quantum Information team of Sorbonne University working with Alex Grilo.

 I’m broadly interested in many areas of computer science,

-but my research focuses on post-quantum cryptography; understanding the security of cryptographic schemes such as encryptions, signatures, and zero-knowledge proofs in the presence of quantum computers.
+but my research focuses on the intersection of cryptography and quantum algorithms.
+One of my major interests is post-quantum cryptography which consists of understanding the security, efficiency, and implementation aspects of cryptographic schemes such as signatures, zero-knowledge proofs, and multiparty computations in the presence of quantum computers.

-I am also interested in foundations of cryptography and occassionally work on the necessary conditions for the existence of cryptographic schemes (see this paper for a prelude to this domain).
+I occassionally work on foundations of cryptography such as the necessary conditions for the existence of cryptographic schemes (see this paper for a prelude to this domain).

 QI team at LIP6 (Laboratoire d'Informatique)